Morgan Ketzner Leaves Little To The Imagination In A Snakeskin-Print Bikini

-Morgan Ketzner smoldered in the most recent update that was featured on her feed.
-The model added the image on February 11 and it’s been getting a lot of attention from her 725,000-plus fans.
+Morgan Ketzner smoldered in the most recent update that she featured on her feed.
+The model added the image on February 11, and it's been getting a lot of attention from her 725,000-plus fans.

 Morgan stood in the center of the frame as she worked it for the camera.
-She chose a beach as her photo backdrop, where sand and ocean stretched as far as the eye could see.
+For her photo backdrop, she chose a beach, where sand and ocean stretched as far as the eye could see.
 Per her geotag, she was in Fort Lauderdale, Florida, where it looked to be an overcast day.
 Morgan tilted her head to the side and wore a smile on her face as she held a white bottle in her hand.
 She popped her hip to the side while flaunting her bombshell body in a skimpy bikini.

-The sexy suit was constructed of a blue and pink snakeskin-print pattern that popped against her all-over glow.
+The sexy suit was constructed of a blue-and-pink snakeskin-print pattern that popped against her all-over glow.
 On top, she rocked a traditional pair of triangular cups with a deep V-neckline that showed her cleavage.
-Its small cups covered what was necessary to meet Instagram’s guidelines and the bottom fit snugly on her ribs.
+Its small cups covered what was necessary to meet Instagram's guidelines, and the bottom fit snugly on her ribs.
 The garment secured around her neck in a halter style.
 Instead of strings, it had gold chains with blue stones that took her look to a whole new level.

-She wore her long, brunette locks down and they spilled over her shoulders and back.
 In her caption, she promoted LIPONANO-C supplement, which provides an extra boost of Vitamin C to support the immune system.

 Fans have not been shy about showering the image with praise.
-Within minutes, it’s been double-tapped over 7,600 times and accrued over 150 comments.
+Within minutes, it was double-tapped over 7,600 times and had also accrued over 150 comments.
 Some social media users applauded her amazing figure while a few more used emoji instead of words to express their thoughts.

-“Fabulous bikini Morgan!!!!!
-You are amazing,” one follower gushed, adding a series of flames to the end of their comment.
+"Fabulous bikini Morgan!!!!!
+You are amazing," one follower gushed, adding a series of flames at the end of their comment.

 "Love your bikini.
 Have a great day beautiful one.
 Love, Alan," a second person commented alongside a series of red hearts.